Introduction to Animation

 Well, there is a difference between animation and videos.
 Video is a continuous motion and breaks it up into discrete frames whereas animation starts with an independent picture which is put together as frames through a process.
 This is to form the illusion of continuous motion.
 There is a slight variation in each image, which when played rapidly results in the illusion of movement and a sequence is created.

-As stated earlier, the animation is a rapid display of a sequence of images known as frames.
+As stated earlier, animation is a rapid display of a sequence of images known as frames.
 These images can be hand-drawn, computer-generated or rendered.
 They could even be pictures of 3D objects.
-Animators are people who specialize in drawing, but also in rendering pictures of 3D objects and characters solely for the purpose of animating them.
+Animators are people who not only specialize in drawing, but also in rendering pictures of 3D objects and characters solely for the purpose of animating them.
 Animators can work in a variety of fields including film, television, and video games.
 Animation is labor-intensive.
 It requires hours of hard work.
 This means that the most significant works require the collaboration of several animators.
 The methods of creating the images or frames for an animation piece depend on the animators’ artistic styles and their creativity.

 The animation here, there and everywhere:

 In the past, the term “animation “was commonly associated with cartoons and animated clips that played at the start of a film.
-But nowadays, the animation is used around the world in a variety of fields as stated above.
+But nowadays, animation is used around the world in a variety of fields as stated above.
 Today, it is also being used for industrial, scientific, medical and research purposes.
 At the start of the decade, the animation industry was $68.4 billion.

 Animation as an industry continues to thrive.
 Well-made animated projects such as Toy Story (1995), The Incredibles(2004), WALL-E (2008) and Up (2009) can easily find audiences across the four corners of the world.
 Computer animation has become extremely popular and today it is hailed as one of the greatest achievements in the history of filmmaking and motion picture cinema.